germanopi/RobotFramework/README.md

    * Page Object > Cart: will call Selenium Library and define keywords needed to the browser page "Cart"
    * Resources > Settings&Keywords: Call every page object, Define Search for Products using keywords from each page object needed, as example Resource  Resources/PO/Cart.robot
    * Tests: Will finish the execution of the test case
    * Results: will receive the output

- There is a resume of how code infrastructure works in brazilian-portuguese at https://github.com/germanopi/RobotFramework/tree/main/Resumo, Tests will not pass but it's not the main reason

 # Possible Errors